Fractional crystallization of salt solutions

 Production of anhydrous sodium sulfate from brine

-A salt solution is fractionated into pure sodium chloride, pure anhydrous sodium sulfate, and steam.
+An equimolar aqueous solution of sodium chloride and sodium sulfate is fractionated into pure sodium chloride, pure anhydrous sodium sulfate, and steam.
 The operating lines of the process are shown in an enlarged section of the phase diagram.
 Sodium chloride precipitates at 30 °C along the short line from 1 to 2.
 After the sodium chloride crystallization, the brine is heated to 80 °C. The solution marked 3 is identical to the solution marked 2.
 Only the temperature is different.

 From 3 to 4, 6.2 % of the water content is evaporated and anhydrous sodium sulfate precipitates.
 0.5 % of the solution marked 4 is purged to avoid the build-up of impurities.
 The remaining part is mixed with feed stream, which results in the composition marked 1.